Champion Band

-The band recorded a second album in 2011, which was never released publicly following an accident that left band member, Chriss Triplett, paralyzed.
-The group played a few pre-booked shows with a substitute drummer, and then took a break during Chriss' recovery.
-The album would be the last that Chriss would record.
-Members say it's an acoustic album, featuring several of their top hit songs.
-Member, Donnie Reis, reports a release of this record is planned for 2020, along with a 10th Anniversary re-mastered release of "Champion Live."
+The band recorded a second album in 2011, which was never released publicly following an accident that left band member Chriss Triplett paralyzed.
+The group played a few pre-booked shows with a substitute drummer, and then took a break during Triplett's recovery.
+The album would be the last that Triplett would record.
+Members say it is an acoustic album, featuring several of their top hit songs.
+Member Donnie Reis reports a release of this record is planned for 2020, along with a 10th Anniversary re-mastered release of Champion Live.